pfrenard/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

-### impact on Mean and Median
+### Impact on Mean and Median
-Now let's find mean and median
+Now let's find mean and median for this new dataset.

 ```r
 my_new_mean <- mean(sum_by_date$sum_steps,na.rm=TRUE)